 Global management courses, and all levels of French, German, and Spanish language are offered as student demand warrants.
+Global Focus courses offered cannot be guaranteed, and are available based on minimum enrollment standards.

 Guadalajara, Mexico

 This Thunderbird summer program is held at the facilities of the Universidad Autónoma de Guadalajara, located in Mexico's second largest city.
 Many Trimester 2 (GM) Core curriculum courses are offered, and periodically, limited Focus Area courses are also offered.
 All courses have a Latin American focus and use the knowledge and expertise of each individual faculty member.
 All levels of Spanish language are offered as student demand warrants.
 Classroom instruction is complemented by meetings with managers and executives, company visits, and factory tours to provide greater understanding and appreciation of the issues discussed in class.